pintub/dataStructure-algo/DP.md

 ##### :rocket: Egg Dropping Min Attempt Problem .
 Egg breaks after a certain floor.
 Given #Egss & #Floors, How-many minimum# egg-drops to find the threshold floor(Considering any floor can be threshold floor, No particular threshold floor given).
 Threshold floor is the floor from bottom-up, beyond which(not inclusive) the egg will break.
 - `Note` Worst Case O(#Floor): With 1 egg you can start from bottom to up and find the threshold floor with max attempts
 - Again 2 level DP choices
 ##### :rocket: Diameter of Binary Tree .
 Return max path between any 2 leaves of binary tree.
-Mac path need not go via root.
+Max path need not go via root.
 ##### :rocket: Max Path sum of weighted nodes Any node to Any node . -Ve nodes exist
 ##### :rocket: Max Path sum of weighted nodes Any leaf to Any leaf. -Ve nodes exist
 ##### :rocket: LIS , Longest Increasing Subsequence, Return array[] or Return size Longest Increasing Subsequence of Given Array
-##### :rocket: Kadane’s Algorithm, Largest Sum Contiguous Sub-array.
+##### :rocket: Kadane’s Algorithm, The Largest Sum Contiguous Sub-array.
 Includes -ve numbers

 #### :crossed_swords: CHEAT-SHEET/Tips
 - SubSequence, SubString problems can be DP(or can be sliding window or Graph(LongestConsecutiveSubSequence))